ATHENA experiment: Antihydrogen annihilation detector

 The detector was designed to provide unambiguous evidence for antihydrogen production by detecting the temporally and spatially coincident annihilations of the antiproton and positron when a neutral antihydrogen atom escaped the electromagnetic trap and struck the trap electrodes.
 An antiproton typically annihilates into a few charged or neutral pions.
 The charged pions were detected by two layers of double-sided, position sensitive, silicon microstrips.
 The path of a charged particle passing through both layers could be reconstructed, and two or more intersecting tracks allowed determination of the position, or vertex, of the antiproton annihilation.
 The uncertainty in vertex determination was approximately 4 mm and is dominated by the unmeasured curvature of the charged pions' trajectories in the magnetic field.
 The temporal coincidence window was approximately 5 microseconds.
 The solid angle coverage of the interaction region was about 80% of 4π.

 A positron annihilating with an electron yields two or three photons.
 The positron detector, comprising 16 rows each containing 12 scintillating, pure cesium-iodide-crystals, was designed to detect the two-photon events, consisting of two 511 keV photons which are always emitted back-to-back.
 The energy resolution of the detector was 18% full width half maximum at 511 keV, and the photo-peak detection efficiency for single photons was about 20%.
 The maximum readout rate of the whole detector was about 40 Hz.
 Ancillary detectors included large scintillator paddles external to the magnet, and a thin, position sensitive, silicon diode through which the incident antiproton beam passed before entering the catching trap.

-To produce antihydrogen atoms, a positron well in the mixing region was filled with about 7×10^7 positrons and allowed to cool to the ambient temperature (15 degrees Kelvin).
+To produce antihydrogen atoms, a positron well in the mixing region was filled with about 7×10^7 positrons and allowed to cool to the ambient temperature (15 kelvin).
 The nested trap was then formed around the positron well.
 Next, approximately 104 antiprotons were launched into the mixing region by pulsing the trap from one potential configuration to another.
 The mixing time is 190 s, after which all particles were dumped and the process repeated.
 Events triggering the imaging silicon detector (three sides hit in the outer layer) initiated readout of both the silicon and the CsI modules.

 Using this method, ATHENA could produce – for the first time – several thousands of cold antihydrogen atoms in 2002.